AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 - eCommerce web app:

-  A **Web App** allows Contoso customers to browse and purchase movies. **Azure Key Vault** is used to securely store centralized application secrets, such as connection strings and access keys, and is used by the Function Apps, Web App, and Azure Databricks.
-Finally, **Application Insights** provides real-time monitoring, metrics, and logging information for the Function Apps and Web App.
+  A **Web App** allows Contoso customers to browse and purchase movies. **Azure Key Vault** is used to securely store centralized application secrets, such as connection strings and access keys, and is used by the Function App, Web App, and Azure Databricks.
+Finally, **Application Insights** provides real-time monitoring, metrics, and logging information for the Function App and Web App.

 ## Requirements